 A short walk around the island of Eriskay taking in beaches and the highest point on the island Ben Scrien (186m).
 Eriskay has a number of claims to fame including the wreck of the SS Politician in 1941 which inspired Compton McKenzie’s Whisky Galore.

-Start / finish: Cemetery, Am Politician or shop
+- Start / finish: Cemetery (room to park on the grass), Am Politician or shop

 From the cemetery admire the sandy beaches and then walk down the road for about 350m following it as it bears left.
 After a house, an obvious grassy path is visible on your right.
 Take this path down to a picnic bench and Coilleag a Phrionnsa (Prince Charlie’s Beach) where Prince Charles Edward Stuart landed in 1745 prior to the Jacobite rebellion.

 Walk southwards along the beach to its far end with the Eriskay to Barra ferry terminal in sight.
 At the end of the beach, next to a picnic table a path takes you up to join the road.
 Turn left on to the tarmac road and follow it for almost 400m to reach a junction.
 Go right at the junction on the road for a further 200m to reach a gate on your left.

 Go through the gate onto the Scottish Water track.
 There is a sign on the gate saying “no public access” so if you feel guilty simply “take responsible access” as is your legal right, on the rough hill at the side of the track.
 The track ends after 300m and a rough hill path continues up the rather boggy hillside.
 Follow this path as best you can picking your way around the rocks and wet bits to reach a fence with a gate.
 Once through the gate the ground is much drier but the path becomes harder to follow.
 If you can’t find the path, just make your own way up the hillside picking your route through the rocky outcrops to reach the summit trig point.